 Conclusion 2.4.2-1 (updated version of Conclusion 2.4.1-1):

-When multiple aperiodic SRS resource sets for carrier switching are triggered by the same DCI and all the SRS resource sets will be transmitted according to the dropping rule, regarding UE behavior after transmitting one SRS resource set, current specification supports Alt 4.
+When multiple aperiodic SRS resource sets for carrier switching are triggered by the same DCI and for the SRS resource sets which are transmitted according to the dropping rule, regarding UE behavior after transmitting one SRS resource set, current specification supports Alt 4.

+Whether or not to enhance current UE behavior is independently discussed.

 Please provide your views on Conclusion 2.4.2-1.